-No if’s no but’s – If you want your stitching to look its best then you need to use an embroidery hoop to stitch with.
+No if’s no but’s – If you want your stitching to look its best then you need to use an embroidery hoop to stitch your design in.

-There are a multitude of hoops to choose from and it can be difficult to know where to start.
-Mainly out of curiosity, over the years I have tried quite a few!
+There are so many different types of hoops to choose from and it can be difficult to know where to start.

 We all know the old adage ‘A poor workman always blames his tools’ however with Hand Embroidery, the hoop you use to stitch your pattern in can actually make a huge difference to the end result, so in this case your tools (or hoop!) could actually be the reason your stitching does not look as fabulous as it could.

 Well, with embroidery hoops quality really is everything.
 An embroidery hoop for me needs to do 3 things…